WeldemariamH/Premier-League-Season-2022-23-Teams-Analysis-based-on-the-Playing-Positions/README.md

   5. Attacking Midfield
   6. Attacking

-# 6. Visualizations
+ 6. Visualizations
 - Designed various visualizations on each page to extract valuable insights on Team-wise performance in each Position

-## Repository Structure
+ Repository Structure
 - `Final preprocessed datas/`: Contains the raw and processed data files.
 - `Python file/`: Python scripts for data processing.
 - `Raw datas/`: Excel files with further preprocessing.
 - `powerbi Visualization/`: Power BI files with visualizations.

-## How to Use
+ How to Use
 To replicate or extend this analysis, follow these steps:
 1.Data Exploration, Cleaning, and Preprocessing Execute the Python script EPL 2022_23 Preprocessed data.py in a Jupyter environment
-2.Power BI Analysis Import the Final preprocessed datas.xlsx file into Power BI.
+2.Power BI Analysis Import the Final 'preprocessed datas.xlsx' file into Power BI.
 Open the `powerbi Visualization/` file to explore the visualizations and analyses

-## Getting Started
+ Getting Started
 These instructions will help you set up the project on your local machine for development and analysis purposes Clone the repository.
 Follow the usage instructions above.

-## Acknowledgement
+ Acknowledgement
 Special thanks to the Kaggle for providing the original dataset